cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 Here's an MVP implementation of linkseal running on your browser!
 (I hope this is working because it would be so embarassing if not)

+## For Posteriority

+I've since found <https://unrot.link/> which seems to automate the archive check process, but not against checkable logic to determine plausible temporality of the content to get from the archive.

 ! include linkseal_checker

 ! include socials